lwade/euca-wiki/Automated-Translation-from-AMI-to-EMI.md

 This gives us a list of 6000+ images that we might be able to test to see if they "just work" on Euca using kexec-loader.

+A quick and dirty perl hack example to get all AMI IDs that use a particular AKI:

+`grep aki-825ea7eb /tmp/all-images | perl -ne 'if (/(ami-.{8}?)/) {print "$1\n";}'`

-Ultimately, there should be a script that does this on a regular basis -- but it's easy to get a dataset to get us started.
+Ultimately, there should be a script that does this properly on a regular basis -- but it's easy to get a dataset to get us started.

 **Step 2: Running the AMIs, checking them for Euca compatibility, and bundling**